isabella232/drawIT/README.md

 </p>

 - Icons are currently only from [IBM Design Center](https://www.ibm.com/design/language/iconography/ui-icons/library/).
-- Icon usage name is used for simplicity and clarity which are further classified as ANY (Logical) or IBM (Prescribed) with the provider parameter..
+- Icon usage name is used for simplicity and clarity which are further classified as ANY (Logical) or IBM (Prescribed) with the provider parameter.
 - Planned: Add icon usage names here.
+- Planned: Support icons not from IBM Design Center.

 </details>